God Provides for His People

-Just because you’re lost in the desert doesn’t mean that you have to die.
+Just because you’re lost in the desert doesn’t mean you have to die.
+Trust God to meet your needs in difficult times.

-Deserts — both literal and figurative — can be pretty desperate places.
+Deserts can be pretty desperate places.
 And in the midst of a difficult situation, it’s easy to lose hope.
-But no matter how desperate the situation, hope remains: God is our provider, and His perfect provision is enough to sustain us through the most trying of times.
+But no matter how desperate the situation, hope remains: God provides for His people.
+And He promises to sustain you through the most trying of times.

-This story comes from Exodus 16.
-After generations of slavery in Egypt, the Israelites have cried out to God, who in turn did many miraculous things to rescue them from their Egyptian oppressors.
-Now in the desert, far from the comforts of civilization, they cry out again, this time for food to eat.
-God hears them, and His response teaches us a lot about the perfection of His provision.
+Today’s story comes from Exodus 16.
+After generations of slavery in Egypt, the Israelites have cried out to God, and He came through for them.
+He rescued them from their Egyptian oppressors.
+They have escaped to the dessert, where they are free but hungry.
+So they cry out again, this time for food to eat.
+He hears them once again and responds.
+And His response teaches us a lot about how God provides for His people.

 Let’s examine a passage from verses 11-17.
 It’s a bit long, but worth the read: